Pittsburgh vs. Wake Forest NCAA Football Odds, Plays and Insights | December 4, 2021

 Wake Forest Stats and Trends

-- The Demon Deacons have been underdogs by 3 points or more two times this year and covered the spread once.
+- The Demon Deacons have been underdogs by 3 points or more two times this season and covered the spread once.

-- Wake Forest's games this year have gone over the total in six out of 12 opportunities (50%).
+- Wake Forest has hit the over in 50% of its opportunities this season (six times over 12 games with a set point total).

-- Wake Forest is 7-5 against the spread and 10-2 overall when the team notches more than 23.3 points.
+- Wake Forest is 7-5 against the spread and 10-2 overall when the team puts up more than 23.3 points.

 - This year the Demon Deacons have 16 turnovers, one fewer than the Panthers have takeaways (17).